 The video’s first clips imply that Tim and I believe “Fragenblitzen” is something like a universal Street Epistemologist (SE) tactic: “Street Epistemologists ask rapid questions to confuse.”
 We didn’t say that.
 It counters that supposed belief with two clips totaling 78 seconds.

 Loftus should know better.
-Anthony Magnabasco made the video; Loftus is responsible to the extent that he’s publicizing it.
+Anthony Magnabosco made the video; Loftus is responsible to the extent that he’s publicizing it.
 They’re both engaging in a tactic of misdirection here by cherry-picking one fragment out of our conversations, making us look bad by groundlessly that we believe every SE encounter includes Fragenblitzen.

 Where’s the dishonesty there?

-Then Magnabasco tries to rebut it by presenting a couple SE encounters that don’t include Fragenblitzen.
+Then Magnabosco tries to rebut it by presenting a couple SE encounters that don’t include Fragenblitzen.
 Where’s the critical thinking there?
 Two instances of no-Fragenblitzen do not demonstrate never-Fragenblitzen.
 Any logical thinker knows that.

 The video with its (very helpfully labeled) “respectful pause” shows the SE in a positive emotional light, however.
 It’s personally compelling.
 It’s also entirely irrelevant to the question we raised concerning the possible use of Fragenblitzen by SEs.